-Ongoing statewide and national research demonstrate the impact of the Kentucky Cabinet for Families and Children's Public Child Welfare Certification Program in enhancing the quality of services provided to families and children at risk while at the same time significantly improving the number of professionally-trained social workers committing themselves to a career in public practice.
+Ongoing statewide and national research demonstrate the impact of Kentucky’s PCWCP Program in enhancing the quality of services provided to families and children at risk and significantly increasing the number of professionally-trained social workers committing themselves to a career in child welfare.

 Minor in Addiction Studies

 This minor is open to all undergraduate students.
 It requires 18 credit hours, consisting of the following: